Taricha torosa (Rathke, 1833)

-Taricha torosa may be distinguished from close relatives (T. granulosa and T. rivularis) by the Y-shaped pattern of the vomerine teeth, the light-colored lower eyelids, relatively large eyes, and lack of a tomato red belly.
+Taricha torosa may be distinguished from close relatives, which co-occur (T. granulosa and T. rivularis), by the Y-shaped pattern of the vomerine teeth, the light-colored lower eyelids, relatively large eyes, and lack of a tomato red belly.
 The defensive posture differs between T. torosa and T. granulosa (see below) (Petranka 1998).

 Distribution and Habitat

 U.S. state distribution from AmphibiaWeb's database: California

 Terrestrial adults are found in mesic forests in relatively mountainous areas of northern California.
 Further south, they can be found in drier habitats such as oak woodlands or hilly grasslands (Petranka 1998).
 Breeding sites include ponds, reservoirs, and slow-moving streams (Stebbins 1985; Petranka 1998).